Looks Unfamiliar: Paul Abbott – So I Started Writing Stories About Gobots Instead

 Further Listening

-Paul has also appeared on Tim’s Marvel Cinematic Universe podcast It’s Good, Except It Sucks talking about Thor: The Dark World here and Iron Fist here.
-You can also hear Paul on the Looks Unfamiliar Selection Box talking about the Christmas Special of The Peter Serafinowicz Show here.
+Paul has also appeared on Tim’s Marvel Cinematic Universe podcast It’s Good, Except It Sucks talking about Thor: The Dark World here, Iron Fist here and Guardians Of The Galaxy Vol. 3 here.

 Further Reading

-Meet The Mono Beatles! is a feature about how the USA went Beatle-crazy over an album that doesn’t really exist any more; you can find it here.
+Meet The Mono Beatles! is a feature about how the USA originally went Beatle-crazy over an album that sort of doesn’t really exist any more; you can find it here.

 Looks Unfamiliar is hosted by Podnose.
 You can help Podnose to continue providing quality podcasts for free by donating to their GoFundMe here.